Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 en iso 1182 non-combustibility test

-This is simply a furnace test, and as for BS 476-11, the temperature is 750° C, and only the very hardy can survive.
-Here is a specimen of carbon foam as it is being taken out of the furnace after a 30 minute ordeal (video):
+This is a furnace test, and as for BS 476-11, the temperature is 750° C. Here is a specimen of carbon foam as it is being taken out of the furnace after a 30 minute ordeal (video):

 en iso 1716 calorific value test